-The best news is that our pricing for an extended warranty for your Chevy can't be beat!
+The best news is that our pricing for an extended warranty for your Chevy can't be beaten!

-Important Note: Autopom!
+Autopom!
 Insurance Services LLC is a licensed insurance agency (#0I13220) in the state of California (and we sell nationwide).
-Our agents are professional, knowlegeable and courteous.
-They are here to serve you and will not harass you with high pressure sales techniques.
-WE WILL NOT share or sell your contact information to any third party!
+Our agents are professional, knowledgeable and courteous.
+They are here to serve you and will not harass you with high-pressure sales techniques WE WILL NOT share or sell your contact information to any third party!

 Quite often the question is asked - is Chevy extended warranty right for me?
 If you are planning on keeping the vehicle past the manufacturer’s warranty, and you don’t want to be held liable for the costly repairs that occur when you take your vehicle into the mechanic, then the answer is – OF COURSE!

 Purchasing an extended auto warranty is a personal choice for every individual.
 Broken down, it is simply a kind of insurance, and like all insurance products, you are going to have to get it BEFORE you need to use it!